 Asset Holdings Parking meters: 65 In-ground sensors: 955 Desired Level of Service Statement Minimum 90% of meters functioning at one time.
-Available Data Asset data stored in end of year financial Fair Value asset database.
+Available Data Asset data stored in Councils corporate asset register Civica Authority.
+Fair value calculations are completed in Asset Valuer Pro

 Asset data: location, acquired date, condition rating, and Fair Value calculations.

 Last Condition Survey A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
-In 2022, 100% of parking meter assets were inspected.
-General Assessment Condition Rating % Assets (qty) \$CRC of Condition 1 Near Perfect 100 \$666,019
+In 2023, 100% of parking meter assets were inspected.

+General Assessment Condition Rating % Assets (qty) \$CRC

+of Condition 1 Near Perfect 100% \$666,019

 2 Good 0 \$0

 3 Satisfactory 0 \$0

 4 Very Poor 0 \$0

 5 Unserviceable 0 \$0

-Total 100.00 \$666,019
+Total 100% \$666,019

-Main Findings • The purpose of the meters is to promote turnover of parking throughout the metered precinct.
+Main Findings • throughout the metered precinct.
 The income gained from parking meters is used for infrastructure improvements listed in an adopted Smart Parking Infrastructure Program.
-A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
-These inspections assist with asset lifecycle monitoring and future renewal programming.
-A significant proportion of revenue is derived from cashless transactions.
-One meter removed due to landslip - to be replaced in near future with remediation works.

-Future Actions • Continue to maintain the meters.
+Future Actions Continue to maintain the meters.
 Review the cash collection agreement to improve the cash collection and enable meters to remain operational.
 Investigate the expansion of smart parking to other key locations such as Birubi and Shoal Bay precincts.
 Continue to condition inspect 100% of assets annually.